amparoamparo/portfolio/README.md

 - [Tablet view (Portrait)](https://www.figma.com/proto/pKkpIP8lCASbhEr4iC0atA/Frontend-Portfolio-Website?page-id=298%3A2787&type=design&node-id=298-2788&viewport=727%2C487%2C0.47&scaling=scale-down&starting-point-node-id=298%3A2788)
 -->

+## 🧭 Roadmap

+### ✅ What's done

+- Content

+- Assets

+- Mobile styling

+- Desktop styling

+### 👷‍♀️ What I'm working on

+- Styling 404 page

+- Tablet styling

+### 🔮 Future plans

+Needless to say, in the near future, I'll be adding:

+- projects, and

+- an "About" section.

+In addition, I plan to implement the following enhancements:

+- Dark mode: all colours and assets have already been chosen/designed/exported, they’re just waiting to be implemented.

+- Theme toggle: add required functionality to the theme toggle to be able to switch between light and dark mode.

 ## Lighthouse scores

 Here are the lighthouse scores for the website, as of 23 June 2023: